 History of the Fluoride/Iodine Antagonism

-1917/1918 - McKay, the dentist who investigated the cause of ‘mottled teeth’ - later to be renamed ‘dental fluorosis’, writes in the "Dental Cosmos" that enamel conditions in children with ‘mottled teeth’ are identical to those reported by Prof. Greves in Holland as being due to thyroid dysfunction (goitre).
-Greves reports that when rats were given water from the Utrecht area, goitre and mottled enamel developed.
+1917/1918 - McKay, the dentist who investigated the cause of ‘mottled teeth’ - later to be renamed ‘dental fluorosis’, writes in the "Dental Cosmos" that enamel conditions in children with ‘mottled teeth’ are identical to those reported by Prof. Greves in Holland as being due to thyroid dysfunction (goiter).
+Greves reports that when rats were given water from the Utrecht area, goiter and mottled enamel developed.

-1919 -1921 - Ignorant of McKay’s work, Goldemberg (Argentina) investigates the areas then commonly referred to as "goiterous waters" ('Kropfwaesser'), and reviews the work by others (Repin, Gautier, Clausmann, McCarrison, Parhou and Goldstein, Pighini, Christiani, Cahages, Houssay, Tappeiner, Schulz, Brandt and Pisotti).
+1919-1921 - Goldemberg (Argentina) investigates the areas then commonly referred to as "goiterous waters" ('Kropfwaesser'), and reviews the work by others (Repin, Gautier, Clausmann, McCarrison, Parhou and Goldstein, Pighini, Christiani, Cahages, Houssay, Tappeiner, Schulz, Brandt and Pisotti).
 His findings convince him that the world-wide occurrence of goiter and cretinism is NOT due to iodine deficiency as commonly believed, but is the result of excessive fluoride intake from air, food and water.
-[Jod Basedow] He conducts animal experiments to test his hypothesis and reports that 2 to 3 mgs of NaF- daily for 6 to 8 months produced a 5 to 6-fold increase in the size of the thyroid gland.
+He conducts animal experiments to test his hypothesis and reports that 2 to 3 mgs of NaF- daily for 6 to 8 months produced a 5 to 6-fold increase in the size of the thyroid gland.
 He calls the condition ‘cretinisme fluorique’.

 1926 - Goldemberg is the first to take medical advantage of the now much-observed iodine-fluoride antagonism.
-He deliberates that, because fluoride was the reason behind iodine deficiency/goitre areas, it would therefore also reduce the high iodine levels in Basedow patients and begins to use fluorides to effectively cure Basedow's disease - hyperthyroidism caused by excessive iodine consumption.
+He concludes that fluoride - being the reason behind iodine deficiency/goiter areas - would therefore also reduce the high iodine levels observed in Basedow patients, and he begins to use fluorides to effectively cure Basedow's disease - hyperthyroidism caused by excessive iodine consumption.

 Goldemberg publishes extensively between 1921 and 1935 on his findings of applying fluorides as anti-thyroid medication.